chef-cookbooks/community_cookbook_tools/stove/README.md

 ## Usage

-From the cookbook directory simple run 'stove' to tag the cookbook and push it to the Supermarket.
-If you accidently push a cookbook that you're not authorized to push you'll need to add yourself on Supermarket and then run 'stove --no-git' to skip the git tagging.
-If you are uploading a Chef 12+ cookbook you can use the '--extended-metadata' option to upload issues_url and source_url metadata
+From the cookbook directory simple run ```stove``` to tag the cookbook and push it to the Supermarket.
+If you accidently push a cookbook that you're not authorized to push you'll need to add yourself on Supermarket and then run ```stove --no-git``` to skip the git tagging.
+If you are uploading a Chef 12+ cookbook you can use the ```--extended-metadata``` option to upload issues_url and source_url metadata